QueryInbox

 What a better workflow looks like

-• Start with pages that already show baseline search traction.
+• Start with pages that already have a base in search instead of reviewing everything equally.

 How QueryInbox helps